-The celebrated level set method was proposed by Osher and Sethian in 1988 [OS88].
+The celebrated level set method was proposed by Osher and Sethian in 1988 [25].
 In its original formulation a discretized function of the distance to an initial interface is propagated by solving a time-dependent PDE on a full Cartesian grid by means of sophisticated finite difference schemes developed for Hamilton-Jacobi equations.
 While an incredibly elegant solution to the challenging problem of interface tracking, it had the disadvantage that the associated computational complexity scaled with the size of the grid in which the interface was embedded, rather than with the actual size of the interface itself.

 This limitation was removed by the introduction of so-called narrow band schemes that simply solve the level set PDE in close vicinity of the zero level set, i.e. the interface.
-This idea was first proposed by Adalsteinsson and Sethian [AS95], but the numerical implementation was based on a very wide band around the interface to avoid frequent and costly rebuilds.
-Later Whitaker [Whi98] proposed an approximate but faster narrow band scheme (dubbed "Sparse Field") that only solves the level set PDE on the actual interface grid points arranged in linked lists.
+This idea was first proposed by Adalsteinsson and Sethian [1], but the numerical implementation was based on a very wide band around the interface to avoid frequent and costly rebuilds.
+Later Whitaker [39] proposed an approximate but faster narrow band scheme dubbed the "Sparse Field Method".
+In addition to storing the full grid, the actual interface grid points were arranged in linked lists, and the level set PDE only solved at these grid points.
 This solution was then propagated to neighboring grid points by means of an approximate city-block distance metric.
 The width of the resulting narrow band was only as wide as the size of the finite difference stencils used on the interface grid points.
-Additionally, costly re-initializations were avoided by employing speed function extension [AS99] that preserves the approximate signed distance to the interface.
-Finally, Peng et al. [PMO+99] proposed a fast narrow band scheme that accurately solves the level set PDE in a narrow band around the interface.
+Additionally, costly re-initializations were avoided by employing speed function extension [2] that preserves the approximate signed distance to the interface.
+Finally, Peng et al. [27] proposed a fast narrow band scheme that accurately solves the level set PDE in a narrow band around the interface.
 Subsequently, this solution is propagated out to an extra band by means of an Euclidian distance metric.
-Their method employs data structures based on simple arrays as opposed to the linked lists used in [Whi98].
+Their method employs data structures based on simple arrays as opposed to the linked lists used in [39].

-All of these narrow band schemes effectively address the problem of computational complexity present in the original level set formulation [OS88].
+All of these narrow band schemes effectively address the problem of computational complexity present in the original level set formulation [25].
 However, they all explicitly store a full cartesian grid and additional data structures to identify the narrow band grid points.
 Hence, the associated memory requirements scale with the size of the full grid, as opposed to the size of the interface.
 This can be a severely limiting factor for level set simulations that require large grids to resolve details of complex interfaces or large deformations over time.
-To the best of our knowledge the only published previous work that attempts to address this serious problem is a relatively small body of work based on tree structures as the underlying grid representation.
-For contours this typically amounts to using quadtrees [Str99, DMRS01, Min03] and more recently this idea was extended to surfaces by means of octrees [LGF04].
+To the best of our knowledge, the only published previous work that attempts to address this serious problem is a relatively small body of work based on tree structures as the underlying grid representation.
+For contours this typically amounts to using quadtrees [6, 21, 39] and more recently this idea was extended to surfaces by means of octrees [16].
+Furthermore, Milne [20] and Sussman et al. [29] have explored level sets in conjunction with patch based AMR.